-The impact of Covid-19 on the period life expectancy would be lower in Southeastern Asia and even much lower in sub-Saharan Africa.
+The impact of COVID-19 on the period of life expectancy would be lower in Southeastern Asia and even much lower in sub-Saharan Africa.

-The study reported that the Covid-19 pandemic could wipe out gains that countries have made in life expectancy over many decades with health system strengthening, vaccines, ensuring equity in healthcare delivery and many such measures.
+The study reported that the COVID-19 pandemic could wipe out gains that countries have made in life expectancy over many decades with health system strengthening, vaccines, ensuring equity in healthcare delivery, and many such measures.
 According to the study, there will be no impact on life expectancy if the incidence level is low (very few new cases).
-In regions with high life expectancy (80s), the trend of that number increasing would be broken only at a threshold incidence of 2 percent, the study states.
+In regions with high life expectancy (the 80s), the trend of that number increasing would be broken only at a threshold incidence of 2 percent, the study states.

 What are the other possible causes for declining life expectancy?